I’ve been living with NETs since 26th July 2010

 Unbelievably, I was also once accused of being a fake on the basis that the way I was living my life in a positive way, there was no way I had stage IV NETs and it can’t be as easy as I appeared to be portraying it.
 Perhaps I caught that person on a bad day, or perhaps that person overlooked the fact that not every person with Stage IV NET publishes the way they live – otherwise they would have found that many of us do have pretty normal lives other than the surveillance activities I mentioned above.
 I cannot be alone in that scenario.

 And not everyone appreciates my ‘disruptor’ activity via my blog – ah well if you don’t like it, swipe and move on.
-Some of them hate that I have the biggest following (they refuse to ‘go figure’).
+Some of them hate that I have the biggest following (they refuse to ‘go figure’ why).
 But those who troll me or brief against me; or just give me the silent treatment because they disagree with my positivity and my awareness beliefs, you won’t change my mind or influence me.
 As this happens in badly administered and moderated groups where I am not there to defend myself, know this trolls and bullies, I won’t change things I believe in, just to be part of a ‘herd’ going nowhere.
 Fortunately the trolls and bullies are mostly shut down by decent people.
 Even in my absence, others will defend me and to those people who stood up to them in my absence, I thank you!

-But one thing ……nobody said it was easy, no one ever said it would be this hard.* not even me!
+But one thing ……nobody said it was easy, no one ever said it would be this hard, not even me!

-* Paraphrased from some of the words of the song ‘The Scientist’ from Coldplay
+Paraphrased from some of the words of the song ‘The Scientist’ from Coldplay

 Disclaimer